phpvms/docs/docs/config/email.md

 ---

-## Debugging
+## Debugging with Mailtrap

-For debugging mail, you can use the service [mailtrap.io](https://mailtrap.io).
-Mail-trail will show all of the incoming and outgoing email in an inbox, so you can test registrations, accepts, etc. It will provide you Laravel-specific configuration, which looks something like:
+[mailtrap.io](https://mailtrap.io) catches all outgoing mail in a fake inbox so you can test registrations, password resets, and PIREP receipts without spamming real users.
+Mailtrap gives you Laravel-ready creds:

 ```bash title=".env"
 MAIL_MAILER=smtp